Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * If CTR\_DRBG is used, the AES key size is chosen based on the strength.
 A strength of more than 256 is an error.
 * If HMAC\_DRBG is used, the size of the hash must be at least `MBEDTLS_PSA_CRYPTO_RNG_STRENGTH`.
 * The size of the hash `MBEDTLS_PSA_CRYPTO_RNG_HASH` must be at least 256 bits (32 bytes).
 We could in principle support smaller hashes, but we would need more complex strength calculations, and nobody needs this in 2025.

+The checks that depend on `MBEDTLS_PSA_CRYPTO_RNG_HASH` can't be done with preprocessor conditions, since the definition of `PSA_ALG_xxx` are compile-time constants but not preprocessor constants (they contain casts).
+They need to be static asserts.
+Since `check_config.h` only has preprocessor checks, it seems reasonable to put the static asserts in `psa_crypto_random_impl.h` instead.
+The existing or new preprocessor checks can also go into `psa_crypto_random_impl.h` for consistency.

 #### Builds without entropy